Transport in Kyiv: Fare

 There are no timed tickets for public transport in Kyiv.
-Each ride should be paid for in each bus, trolleybus, tram, or metro.
-Passengers can pay for their ride by tapping Apple / Google Pay phone, Kyiv Tsyfrovyi app, Kyiv Tsyfrovyi plastic card or a paper ticket with a QR code.
+Each ride should be paid for on each bus, trolleybus, tram, or metro.
+Passengers can pay for their ride by tapping Apple / Google Pay on their phone, using the Kyiv Digital app, Kyiv Digital plastic card, or a paper ticket with a QR code.
 One can buy tickets on the internet and just validate them from a smartphone screen or buy them in a ticket machine, located at metro stations or some vendors.

-In buses, trams and trolleybuses operated by Kyivpastrans, one ride costs ₴8.
+In buses, trams and trolleybuses operated by Kyivpastrans, one ride costs ₴30.
 These prices are the same in the metro.